How Much Does a Heat Pump Cost?

 A hybrid heat pump or electric resistance heat supplemented system works best in a cold climate.

-Add $500 to $1,000 for oil furnace removal when putting in a heat pump.
+Add $500 to $1,000 to replace an oil furnace with a heat pump.
 However, it’s probably a better idea to simply leave the oil furnace in place as a backup heat source or convert it to natural gas.

 You might save up to 50% on your utility bill with a heat pump if you live in a mild to moderate climate.
-In colder climates, you’d probably be better off with a gas furnace or a hybrid system, but it won’t save you nearly as much.
+In colder climates, you might be better off with a gas furnace or a hybrid system, but it won’t save you nearly as much.

-A heat pump lasts anywhere from 12 to 20 years depending on how well you maintain it and the brand quality you choose.
+A heat pump lasts anywhere from 12 to 20 years, depending on how well you maintain it, the type of heat pump, the brand, and the quality you choose.

 Your cost to run a heat pump ranges from $500 to $2,000 per year.
-It depends pretty heavily on what climate zone you’re in, how well insulated your house is and if your system has a backup heat source.
+It depends heavily on your climate, how well insulated your house is, and if your system has a backup heat source.
+Solar heat pumps generate their own heat from solar energy and can save you money overall.

 Heat pumps for mobile homes are the same as for a traditional home, so they cost the same, or $4,000 to $7,000 on average.
 But, they do better the more insulated and airtight a home is, so they generally aren’t a great option for mobile homes.